 In eq.
 (8.1) we see a certain symmetry concerning vertices and faces.
-Indeed, from a planar embedding of a graph G, we can form a dual graph G' by turning vertices in faces and vice versa: Each face of G gives rise to a vertex of G' and there is an edge in G' if the corresponding faces in G share an edge.
-In this sense, we "flip" the edges of G to form the edges of G'.
-The dual of the dual of G is G again.
-In fig. 8.6 we illustrated the dual graphs of fig. 8.5a.
-Observe that the dual of the tetrahedron graph is a tetrahedron graph; in this sense the tetrahedron is dual to itself.
-The dual of the cube is a octahedron.16
+Indeed, from a planar embedding of a graph G, we can form a dual graph G' by turning vertices in faces and vice versa: Each face f of G gives rise to a vertex v' of G' and if two faces f, g in G share an edge then we place an edge in G' between the vertices forming the duals of f and g.
+In this sense, we can think of "flipping" the edges of G to form the edges of G'.
+The dual of the dual of G is G again.16 In fig. 8.6 we illustrated the dual graphs of fig. 8.5a.
+The dual of the cube graph is an octahedron graph.
+The dual of the tetrahedron graph is a tetrahedron graph; in this sense the tetrahedron is dual to itself.17